 Other Locations: Hammerlocke Hills, Giant’s Mirror

-Pumpkaboo is a returning Pokémon from Generation 6, and is unique among most of the encounters in this game due to the vast size differences you can encounter.
+Pumpkaboo is a returning Pokémon from Generation 6 and is unique among most of the encounters in this game due to the vast size differences you can encounter.
 The big gimmick for Pumpkaboo is it comes in four different sizes, which directly affect their stats for competitive purposes.
-The small, normal and large size versions, while having various degrees of rarity in the overworld, pale in comparison to the rarity of what is arguably the best form of Pumpkaboo, the XL-size.
+The small, normal, and large-size versions, while having various degrees of rarity in the overworld, pale in comparison to the rarity of what is arguably the best form of Pumpkaboo, the XL-size.

 Pumpkaboo-XL across the board is a 1% encounter rate wherever Pumpkaboo is found.
 Route 4 is the earliest location to find it, with two Wild Area sections, Hammerlocke Hills and Giant’s Mirror, offering a chance to find the ghostly pumpkin as well.
 Hammerlocke Hills depends on the weather conditions, while Giant’s Mirror will only see Pumpkaboo in normal weather.

-Rare Pokemon Guide: Route 4 - Eevee
+Route 4 - Eevee

 Type: Normal